classico-trad-ecletico/comparative-histories/chapter.md

 in 19^th^-century Europe sought to make sense of a growing body of works unveiled by archaeology and colonialism.
 Unlike art history, on the other hand, the history of architecture could not retreat into a narrative of formal autonomy.
-At the same time as European architects were experimenting with the new genre of history writing [@watkin:1980rise], they had to grapple with a growing instability in the very nature of the profession
+At the same time European architects were experimenting with the new genre of history writing [@watkin:1980rise], they had to grapple with a growing instability in the very nature of the profession